MBA/Master of Arts in International Relations

 Courses for CIR

 Students must fulfill the full nine course requirements of the CIR program.
-To facilitate the writing of the MA paper, students must complete all noncredit CIR courses within one academic year with the MA paper submitted and approved no later than Summer Quarter of said academic year.
-The noncredit courses are as follows: INRE 30000 Perspectives on International Relations (Fall Quarter only) and INRE 46500 MA Thesis Workshop (both Winter and Spring Quarters only).
-For detailed information regarding CIR’s curriculum, please visit the program’s website or direct your inquiries to CIR admissions.
+To facilitate the writing of the master’s paper, students must complete all noncredit CIR courses within one academic year with the master's paper submitted and approved no later than the Summer Quarter of said academic year.
+The noncredit courses are as follows: INRE 30000 Perspectives on International Relations (Autumn Quarter only) and INRE 46500 MA Thesis Workshop (both Winter and Spring Quarters only).
+For detailed information regarding CIR’s curriculum, please visit the program’s website or direct your inquiries to CIR admission.

-Individuals interested in this joint-degree program need to apply to Chicago Booth during Round 1 or Round 2.
+Individuals interested in this joint-degree program need to apply to Chicago Booth during Round One or Round Two.
 There is an additional essay that you will be required to write at that time.
 We will review your application and then send it to CIR for review.
 You will find out if you received admission to Chicago Booth at the admissions decision deadline of whichever round you apply.
-Please note that you will find out if you have been admitted to the CIR program at the Round 2 admissions decision deadline even if you applied for the joint program during Round 1.
+Please note that you will find out if you have been admitted to the CIR program at the Round Two admissions decision deadline even if you applied for the joint program during Round One.
 Admissions decisions are made completely independent of one another.
 If you have specific questions regarding the CIR program, please reach out to the program’s office.

 Apply to Booth